keboola/connection-docs/extractors/ip-addresses/index.md

 firewalls to allow KBC to successfully connect to your system.
 This applies to all KBC components including all extractors and writers.

+**Important: the IP addresses provided below can change in the future.
+For your convenience, you can programmatically fetch and process the list of existing [IP addresses in JSON format](#ip-address-ranges-in -json) at [https://help.keboola.com/extractors/ip-addresses/kbc-public-ip.json](https://help.keboola.com/extractors/ip-addresses/kbc-public-ip.json).**

 ## connection.keboola.com
-For projects in the default US region (AWS region `us-east-1`), the following IP addresses are used:
+For projects in the default US region (AWS region `us-east-1`), the following IP addresses are currently used:

 - `34.224.0.188`
 - `34.200.169.177`